seitosan/seitosan.github.io/_pages/about.md

 Passionate about computers and new technologies, I am curious about everything.
 I have some curiosity about public clouds and their automation.

-You can find more information about me in my linkedin : [myProfile](https://www.linkedin.com/in/valentinmariette/)
+You can find more information about me in my linkedin : [myProfile](https://www.linkedin.com/in/valentinmariette/) and on my  [youracclaim](https://www.youracclaim.com/users/valentin-mariette)

 # Honor Wall